chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/github-sync.md

 ## Direct Sync

+Direct Sync is the default syncing method, which uses the Chroma Cloud GitHub app.
+To use your own custom GitHub app, use [Platform Sync](/cloud/sync/overview#platform-sync).

 1. **Prerequisites**

     This walkthrough assumes that you have a GitHub account with at least one repository.

 2. **Setup**

-    If you do not already have a Chroma Cloud account, you will need to create one at https://trychroma.com.
+    If you do not already have a Chroma Cloud account, you will need to create one at [trychroma.com](https://www.trychroma.com).
 After creating an account, you can create a database by specifying a name:

     [INSERT SCREENSHOT]